mykagrove/mykagrove/README_how-to-get-jekyll-going.md

 However, the solution to this is create a 'source' branch (and make it default) to commit everything to, then have it only commit the _site folder to master branch.
 See below:

 # How to commit

+(Actually, IGNORE THIS BIT:)
 rake publish

-This uses Rakefile to commit to the two branches
+This uses Rakefile to commit to the two branches (http://ixti.net/software/2013/01/28/using-jekyll-plugins-on-github-pages.html)

-(http://ixti.net/software/2013/01/28/using-jekyll-plugins-on-github-pages.html)
+Push.bat
+(it runs git commit to the source branch in this folder, then CDs into _site and commits that to master)